chat-sdk/chat-sdk-ios/README.md

 1. Copy the module code into your Xcode source code folder and add the files to your project from inside Xcode.
 If you are using a symlink you can use the symlink script (mentioned above) and then just add a link to the **ChatSDKFirebase** folder to Xcode.
 2. Add any necessary dependencies to your Podfile
-3. Import the module's header file (or add it to the bridging header for a Swift project)
-4. Activate the module in the `AppDelegate.m` file
+3. As soon as you add the module code, it will be **detected and installed automatically** by the Chat SDK.

 ### Social Login